-- Give them time to read through project documentation and set up the environment (based on the instructions you’ve prepared earlier).
+- Give them time to read through project documentation.

 - Organize an introductory training session with more experienced team members: first with a QA engineer/BA on the functional side of the project, then with a team lead/software architect/senior developer on the technical side.